iam4tart/Iam4TArt/README.md

 Hi there! 👋

-I’m Aarush, a backend-focused engineer based in India, working on real-time systems and applied machine learning.
+I’m Aarush, a systems-focused engineer based in India, working on real-time systems and applied machine learning.

 ---